InitialDeu/raspberrypiclockweather/README.md

 Feel free to fork, improve, and contribute.

 ## License
-This project is released under the MIT License.
+This project is released under the GPL License.